Fibre bundle framework for unitary quantum fault tolerance: Geometric preliminaries

 If the connection $\HE{}$ is flat, then for any $\gamma$ in $B$ based at $p$, the transformation $\Gamma(\gamma)$ of the fibre $F_p$ is only dependent on the homotopy class of $\gamma$.
 This is because given two homotopic loops $\gamma$ and $\gamma'$, $\gamma' * \gamma^{-1}$ is a contractible loop, so

-More precisely, if $\HE{}$ is a flat connection, there is a surjective homomorphism $\pi_{1}(B,p) \rightarrow \Hol_{p}(\HE{})< \Diff{F}$, where $\pi_{1}(B,p)$ is the fundamental group of manifold $B$ based at the point $p$.
+We explore the implications of this analysis.
+For a general (not necessarily flat) connection, we only have a homomorphism $\Cp{B} \rightarrow \Hol_p(\HE{})$.
+However if $\HE{}$ is a flat connection, there is a homomorphism\footnote{This homomorphism is surjective, as is the other homomorphism mentioned in this paragraph.} $\pi_{1}(B,p) \rightarrow \Hol_{p}(\HE{})$, where $\pi_{1}(B,p)$ is the fundamental group of manifold $B$ based at the point $p$.
 This action of $\pi_{1}(B,p)$ on $F$ is called the \emph{monodromy action} (or \emph{monodromy representation} in the case of a vector bundle), and in this case, the group $\Hol_{p}(\HE{})$ is also known as the \emph{monodromy group}.
-For a general (not necessarily flat) connection, we only have a surjective homomorphism $\Cp{B} \rightarrow \Hol_p(\HE{})$; the flat connection lets us complete the following commutative diagram:
+In other words, the flat connection lets us complete the following commutative diagram:

 \begin{Remark} For physicists, it may be worth noting that a non-flat connection is what gives rise to the geometric or Berry phase.
 The base space in this case is the manifold of gapped Hamiltonians, with fibre at $H$ equal to the ground state space of $H$. \end{Remark}